abdazzamajhari/BottomNavigationBar-java/README.md

 # Bottom Navigation Bar with Fragment and Google Material

-Simple Bottom Navigation Bar for Android Java Native
+Simple Bottom Navigation Bar with Fragment Intent for Android Java Native